LoongBuns/prototype/README.md

 ### FAQ

-- Docker start failed with mount error on Windows?
+- Docker start failed with mount error?

-  Remove the run args `--mount type=bind,source=/run/udev,target=/run/udev,readonly` in `devcontainer.json`.
+  Remove or replace the run args `--mount type=bind,source=/run/udev,target=/run/udev,readonly` in `devcontainer.json`.

+- Out of memory when build or test?

+  Reduce the workers usage.
+Either `--jobs 1` or build single target `--package server --lib` will works.